hossamfattah/capstone/README.md

 # Conclusions
 The classification goal is to predict if the breast cancer is benign or malignant.

 WoW!.
-I found that the Decision tree classifier and SVC provide the best accuracy of 0.95 and 0.98 respectively.
+I found that the Decision tree classifier, K-neighbors, and SVC are the top best models to use and they provide the best accuracy of 0.97, 0.95, 0.98 respectively.
+Their fit time is the lowest as well.

 The following four features are the top most important features to determine whether a cancer is benign or malignant: